 - Parole eligibility date

 Anyone can visit the county’s website and use the inmate locator tool for county jail records.
-They can find inmates by entering their name, personal file number (PFN), or all inmates booked in the past 24 hours to see recent arrests.
+They can find inmates by entering their name, personal file number (PFN), or viewing all inmates booked in the past 24 hours to see recent arrests:

-California Department of Corrections and Rehabilitation (CDCR) maintains an up-to-date record of all inmates and their current locations.15
+The California Department of Corrections & Rehabilitation (CDCR) maintains an up-to-date record of all inmates and their current locations.15

 Search for Inmate Release Dates Online

-When performing a prison background check using an inmate via a county inmate locator or the CDCR’s inmate lookup tool, searchers will find either a parole eligibility date (for prisoners) or an expected release date (for those in jail).
+When performing a search via a county inmate locator or the CDCR’s inmate lookup tool, searchers will find either a parole eligibility date (for prisoners) or an expected probation or release date (for those in jail).

-A parole date is the earliest date an inmate can be released, which counts as a tentative release date.
+A parole date is the earliest date an inmate can be released; reviewing details of the California parolee lookup process can give further insight into this matter as well.

 - EFT – Use GTL, JPay, or Access Corrections to send money.